filippocamagni/react-weather-app/README.md

 # react-weather-app
-A simple weather app I built with React.js, TypeScript and the [OpenWeather API](https://openweathermap.org/api).
+A simple, responsive weather app I built with React.js, TypeScript, and the [OpenWeather API](https://openweathermap.org/api).

 It features animated weather icons and a dynamic background.